 650 theaters.

-A MovieStock delists and cashes out from the market after four weeks of wide release.
-If the film remains in limited release, the MovieStock cashes out after 12 weeks.
+A MovieStock delists and cashes out from the market on the first business day after its fourth weekend of wide release.
+If the film remains in limited release, the MovieStock cashes out similarly after 12 weekends.
 The MovieStock for a film that goes straight to video or television cashes out the week the film debuts in the U.S. at H$0.00.

 No.